Amman

 Madaba is famous with its Byzantine mosaic map showing Jerusalem and other holy sites in the Greek Orthodox church of St. George.

-This masterpiece is among hundreds of other mosaics from the 5th through the 7 th Centuries, scattered throughout Madaba's churches and homes.
+This masterpiece is among hundreds of other mosaics from the 5th through the

 Mount Nebo, the memorial of Moses, the presumed site of the prophets death and burial place, a church was built on the spot by early Byzantine Christians, which